-1. Engage parents/guardians positively in their children's education by helping them develop skills to use at home that support their children's academic efforts at school and their children's development as responsible members of society (Education Code 11502, 11504)
+1. Engage parents/guardians and family members positively in their children's education by providing assistance and training on topics such as state academic standards and assessments to increase their knowledge and skills to use at home to support their children's academic efforts at school and their children's development as responsible members of society (Education Code 11502, 11504)

 - a.
 Provide or make referrals to literacy training and/or parent education programs designed to improve the skills of parents/guardians and enhance their ability to support their children's education - b.
-Provide information, in parent handbooks and through other appropriate means, regarding academic expectations and resources to assist with the subject matter - c.
+Provide information, in parent handbooks and through other appropriate means, regarding academic expectations and resources to assist with the subject matter

+- c.
 Provide parents/guardians with information about students' class assignments and homework assignments - 2.
 Inform parents/guardians that they can directly affect the success of their children's learning, by providing them with techniques and strategies that they may use to improve their children's academic success and to assist their children in learning at home (Education Code 11502, 11504)

 - a.
 Provide parents/guardians with information regarding ways to create an effective study environment for their children at home and to encourage good study habits - b.
 Encourage parents/guardians to monitor their children's school attendance, homework completion, and television viewing - c.
 Encourage parents/guardians to volunteer in their child's classroom and to participate in school advisory committees - 3.
-Build consistent and effective communication between the home and school so that parents/guardians may know when and how to assist their children in support of classroom learning activities (Education Code 11502, 11504)
+Build consistent and effective two-way communication between the home and school so that parents/guardians and family members may know when and how to assist their children in support of classroom learning activities (Education Code 11502, 11504)

 - a.
 Ensure that teachers provide frequent reports to parents/guardians on their children's progress and hold parent-teacher conferences at least once per year with parents/guardians of elementary school students - b.
 Provide opportunities for parents/guardians to observe classroom activities and to volunteer in their child's classroom - c.
 Provide information about parent/guardian and family engagement opportunities through district, school, and/or class newsletters, the district's web site, and other written or electronic communications - d.
 To the extent practicable, provide notices and information to parents/guardians in a format and language they can understand - e.
 Develop mechanisms to encourage parent/guardian input on district and school issues - f.
-Identify barriers to parent/guardian and family participation in school activities, including parents/guardians and family members who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background
+Identify barriers to parent/guardian and family participation in school activities, including parents/guardians and family members who are

+- economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background - g.
-- g.
 Encourage greater parent/guardian participation by adjusting meeting schedules to accommodate parent/guardian needs and, to the extent practicable, by providing translation or interpreter services, transportation, and/or child care - 4.
-Train teachers and administrators to communicate effectively with parents/guardians (Education Code 11502, 11504)
+Train teachers, administrators, specialized instructional support personnel, and other staff to communicate effectively with parents/guardians as equal partners (Education Code 11502, 11504)

 - a.
 Provide staff development to assist staff in strengthening two-way communications with parents/guardians, including parents/guardians who have limited English proficiency or limited literacy - b.
 Invite input from parents/guardians regarding the content of staff development activities pertaining to home-school communications - 5.
-Integrate parent/guardian and family engagement programs into school plans for academic accountability approved: January 4, 2012 revised: December 6, 2017
+Integrate and coordinate parent/guardian and family engagement activities within the LCAP with other activities approved: January 4, 2012 revised: December 6, 2017 revised: August 5, 2020